-NOTE: nd denotes ' no data'
+NOTE: nd means 'no data' where operations are located in areas with no WFD status information

-Table 14 lists the quarries, mines, landfills and contaminated lands in the catchment up to a distance of 20 kilometres from the designated shellfish area.
+Table 13 lists the quarries, mines, landfills and contaminated lands in the catchment up to a distance of 20 kilometres from the designated shellfish area.
 Map 20 illustrates these pressures and map references link the map and table.
 Information provided in the table in relation to the plants includes: